yiimaker/yii2-email-templates/docs/guide/backend-module.md

 ### Service

-It's not required configuration property uses for work with data layer in controller.
+It is not obligatory property that is used in controller to work with data.

-You can use default email template service `\ymaker\email\templates\services\EmailTemplateService` or implement another service, for this you should to implement a `\ymaker\email\templates\services\ServiceInterface` basic interface.
+You can use default email template service `\ymaker\email\templates\services\EmailTemplateService` or implement another service, for this you should implement a basic interface `\ymaker\email\templates\services\ServiceInterface`.